 - Referee For Multiple Grappling Tournament Circuits (Grapplers Quest, US Grappling, et al)

-The Head Coach for the Fifty/50 Academy’s Women’s and Children’s Programs, Jen is a brown belt with an extensive competition resume and over a decade of professional coaching experience.Read more about Jen Flannery »
+The Head Coach for the Fifty/50 Academy’s Women’s and Children’s Programs, Jen is a black belt with an extensive competition resume and over a decade of professional coaching experience.Read more about Jen Flannery »

 Before taking up her post at the Fifty/50 Academy, Jen had trained at a few other area Jiu-Jitsu gyms, but moved over to train under Ryan Hall full-time in 2008 and has seen her technical skills and competitive abilities expand exponentially as a result.
+After years of dedicated practice and world travel for competition against the best female grapplers there are to hone her skills, Jen was promoted to black belt by Ryan on October 14, 2014.

 When she’s not teaching, Jen continues to train hard everyday to improve her skills and prepare for local, regional, and international-level competitions.
 In addition to her credentials as a grappler, Jen is a former head coach for the JV field hockey team Yorktown High School (Arlington, VA), holds a brown belt in Tae Kwon Do, and is a professional swim coach who has guided the early careers of multiple current world-level competitors.
 Jen has overcome a series of major surgeries to accomplish what she has in Jiu-Jitsu, demonstrating incredible mental strength and resiliency that she strives to transfer into anyone she coaches.